 The New Kitchen Garden - Mark Diacono

 This talk will cover vegetables, fruit, herbs and spices and how to grow them anywhere, including the flower beds.

-Club Christmas Event: Mistletoe, Myth and Legend - Michael Jones
+Club Christmas Event: Mistletoe, Myth and Legend.
+Members only. - Michael Jones

 There is more to mistletoe than its role at Christmas.

 Voyage of the Beagle - Nick Wray

 The Beagle was a research vessel that carried out one of the most important scientific expeditions in history.
 On board was the botanist, Charles Darwin, whose findings led to the publication of 'On the Origin of Species'.